National Naval Aviation Museum: History

 The museum and some of its aircraft on display outside were damaged by Hurricane Ivan in September 2004.

 In 2019, after a gunman killed three people and injured eight more at the air station, the museum and other National Park attractions were closed to the public.

 In 2020, the museum was closed for seven months during the COVID-19 pandemic.

 In 2021, museum officials were reported to be planning to reopen the museum to the public.

 In 2022, discussions began on converting portions of existing roads to create a dedicated access corridor to the museum.

 On 3 May 2023, the museum announced that it would once again be open to the general public after three and a half years on 17 May 2023.
 Visitors must provide a valid state-issued I.D.

 The museum opened a new exhibit about naval aerospace medicine in October 2024.

+Starting around 2024, the museum began transferring a number of aircraft to other museums, including an NU-1B sent to the Hickory Aviation Museum, a C-46 sent to the Air Mobility Command Museum, a PBY loaned to the Air Zoo for restoration and an F6U loaned to the Fort Worth Aviation Museum.